yuhui-zh15/CellFlux/README.md

 ```
 @inproceedings{CellFlux,
   title={CellFlux: Simulating Cellular Morphology Changes via Flow Matching},
-  author={Zhang, Yuhui and Su, Yuchang and Wang, Chenyu and Li, Tianhong and Wefers, Zoe and Nirschl, Jeffrey and Burgess, James and Ding, Daisy and Lozano, Alejandro and Lundberg, Emma and others},
+  author={Zhang, Yuhui and Su, Yuchang and Wang, Chenyu and Li, Tianhong and Wefers, Zoe and Nirschl, Jeffrey and Burgess, James and Ding, Daisy and Lozano, Alejandro and Lundberg, Emma and Yeung-Levy, Serena},
   booktitle={International Conference on Machine Learning (ICML)},
   year={2025}
 }